Evidence-Informed Therapy

 What is Dialectical Behavioral Therapy (DBT)?

-Dialectical Behavioral Therapy (DBT) is a structured therapeutic approach designed to help individuals manage intense emotions and improve their relationships.
-It blends strategies from Cognitive Behavioral Therapy (CBT) with additional techniques focused on Acceptance and Mindfulness.
+Dialectical Behaviour Therapy (DBT) is an evidence-informed approach that emphasizes balance, mindfulness, and acceptance.
+DBT-informed counselling may support exploration of emotional responses, distress tolerance, and interpersonal patterns.
+It blends strategies from Cognitive Behavioural Therapy (CBT) with additional techniques focused on Acceptance and Mindfulness.

 In DBT, the “D” stands for “dialectical,” which means finding a balance between opposing ideas.
-This approach helps the individual avoid extreme viewpoints and work towards a more stable, effective therapy process.
+This approach supports the individual with avoiding extreme viewpoints to work towards a more stable, effective therapy process.
 By combining acceptance of the individual’s current situation with a focus on making positive changes, DBT aims to achieve a balanced and holistic approach to therapy.

-The “B” in DBT stands for “behavioral,” indicating a focus on specific behaviors that affect a client’s goals and well-being.
-DBT assesses these behaviors and targets them to help clients solve problems and make meaningful changes in their lives.
+The “B” in DBT stands for “behavioural,” indicating a focus on specific behaviours that affect a client’s goals and well-being.
+DBT can assess these behaviours and target them to help clients solve problems and make meaningful changes in their lives.

 Core Skills in DBT